-- Pursuant to Article 13 of the GDPR, where the controller obtains the personal data directly from the data subject, the following information must be supplied by the controller, at the time when personal data are obtained: - " The identity and contact details of the controller or its representative; - The contact details of the data protection officer, where applicable; - " The purpose of the processing and the legal basis for the processing; - " The legitimate interests of the controller or a third party

-- and an explanation of those interests (where processing is based on this ground); - " The recipients or categories of recipients of the personal data; - " Details of any transfers out of the EEA, safeguards in place and the means by which to obtain a copy of them; - " The data retention period or criteria used to determine same: - " The individual's rights, including the right of access to data; rectification and erasure; restriction of the processing; objection to processing and to data portability; - " Where the processing is based on consent, the right to withdraw it at any time; - " The right to complain to the supervisory authority; - " Details of automated decisionmaking, including profiling and logic involved, as well as the significance and consequences
+- " The identity and contact details of the controller or its representative; - " The contact details of the data protection officer, where applicable; - The purpose of the processing and the legal basis for the processing; - " The legitimate interests of the controller or a third party and an explanation of those interests (where processing is based on this ground); - " The recipients or categories of recipients of the personal data; - " Details of any transfers out of the EEA, safeguards in place and the means by which to obtain a copy of them; - " The data retention period or criteria used to determine same; - " The individual's rights, including the right of access to data; rectification and erasure; restriction of the processing; objection to processing and to data portability; - " Where the processing is based on consent, the right to withdraw it at any time;

-- of such processing for the data subject, and - " Whether the provision of personal data is a statutory or contractual requirement or obligation, and the consequences of failure to provide such data. - Pursuant to Article 14 of the GDPR, where the controller does not obtain the data directly it must, within one month, provide the data subject with similar information to that listed above, and in addition, the categories of data processed; from which source the data originated; and, if applicable, whether it came from publicly accessible sources (Article 14). - Where the controller intends to further process the data other than for the purpose for which it was collected, the controller must inform the data subject, prior to the further processing, of that other purpose (Article 13(3) & 14(4)).
+- " The right to complain to the supervisory authority; - " Details of automated decisionmaking, including profiling and logic involved, as well as the significance and consequences of such processing for the data subject, and - " Whether the provision of personal data is a statutory or contractual requirement or obligation, and the consequences of failure to provide such data. - Where the controller does not obtain the data directly it must, within one month, provide the data subject with similar information to that listed above, and in addition, the categories of data processed; from which source the data originated; and, if applicable, whether it came from publicly accessible sources (Article 14). - Where the controller intends to further process the data other than for the purpose for which it was collected, the controller must inform the data subject, prior to the further processing, of that other purpose (Article 13(3) & 14(4)).